 Add / Increase

 - Animal Meats & Eggs – No real restriction here as almost all animal meats come with lots of protein, creatine and nutrients that we need to thrive.
-Chicken, Salmon, Lean Beef, Tuna, Sea Bass come to mind, but to be honest get in what you prefer – just know certain meats are more calorie dense than others.
+Beef, Salmon, Chicken, Tuna, Sea Bass come to mind, but to be honest get in what you prefer – just know certain meats are more calorie dense than others due to fat content.

-- Fibrous Veggies – Nutrient dense, low calorie values, high in fibre and usually offering lots of volume on the plate – you really cannot go wrong with green veggies, mushrooms, onions, garlic and the like.
+- Fibrous Veggies – Nutrient dense, low calorie values, high in fibre and usually offering lots of volume on the plate – you really cannot go wrong with mushrooms, onions, garlic, some gren veggies and the like.
 So much to choose from – all types of Broccoli, Leeks, Carrots, Mushrooms, Asparagus, Parsnips, Cabbage, Onions, Chives, Lettuces, Cucumbers etc.

 - Healthy Fats – As mentioned, healthy fats are essential for body and hormone health.
-In particular, look to consume more whole Eggs, Avocados, Nuts, Coconut Oil, Avocado Oil, Rice bran Oil, Olive Oil and Fish Oils.
-Plus consuming fish such as salmon and occasional red meat.
-I also love Almond butter, that is high in nutrients, healthy fats and proteins, and has just one ingredient – Almonds!
+In particular, look to consume more whole Eggs, Avocados, Nuts, Coconut Oil, Avocado Oil, Olive Oil and Fish Oils.
+Plus consuming fish such as salmon and red meat.
 Be careful though, these foods are calorie dense, so whilst healthy, they can easily blow your restricted calorie budget if you over consume.

 - Sweet Treats – Newsflash – if you have a thing for chocolate, then it’s absolutely fine to carry on eating chocolate when trying to lose weight!
 Cocoa contains an abundance of powerful antioxidants, flavonols and copper.
 Problem is the cheap milk chocolate is packed full of sugar and milk, and contains little cocoa.
 Therefore, upgrade to 70% Dark Chocolate – once you try it a few times, you enjoy the greater chocolaty intensity.